Family History Resources

 Use this service to find addresses, boundaries, roads and so on.
 It will even mark individual residences for you, so if you know where your ancestors lived, and as long as the road hasn't been redeveloped or renamed, or the houses renumbered, you can see their house.

 Medway Council allows you to submit crematorium and cemetery enquiries on-line.
-You can use it to make enquiries about people buried in Medway's cemeteries, and the location of their remains.
+You can make enquiries about people buried in Medway's cemeteries, and the location of their remains.

-Since the introduction of this service, the council have started charging 10GBP per name for the use of the service, due to the popularity of family history research.
+The council now charge 10GBP per name for the use of the service, due to the popularity of family history research.
+The feature was offline for quite some time, but is now back.

 If you're looking for a war grave, try the Commonwealth War Graves Commission's search page.
 There are war graves in all of the above cemeteries, as well as most churchyards.
 There are also many in Fort Pitt Military Cemetery in City Road.